pomdtr/smallweb/README.md

 Leave me a message at [excalidraw.demo.smallweb.live](https://excalidraw.demo.smallweb.live), and then go create your own website from [vscode.demo.smallweb.live](https://vscode.demo.smallweb.live)!

-If you want to self-host smallweb, just run `curl https://install.smallweb.run/vps.sh` on a fresh new debian-based server to get a fully working smallweb instance, with on-demand TLS certificates.
+If you want to self-host smallweb, refer to the [docs](https://www.smallweb.run/docs/hosting/vps).

 Or alternatively, register at [https://cloud.smallweb.run](https://cloud.smallweb.run) to get an hosted instance.